 Defined processes for making decisions as a team ensure the questions about roles and responsibilities are addressed during the process definition phase and the kick off of any particular project.
 This means there’s no mystery about who should be doing what.

 Decisions made in a vacuum can suffer from a lack of context as they don’t take advantage of the strengths and perspectives of an organization’s individuals.
 Using a set process ensures knowledge gaps are closed by soliciting input from those with relevant information, understanding all potential consequences of a decision once it’s made, and getting everyone aligned regarding why a decision was made and what needs to happen next.

-A decision making framework can create some guidelines to guarantee everyone is properly informed and consulted while bestowing final decision making authority to the appropriate people.
+A scalable decision-making framework can create some guidelines to guarantee everyone is properly informed and consulted while bestowing final decision-making authority to the appropriate people.